learn-co-students/javascript-intro-to-debugging-v-000/README.md

 isEven(3) // Returns false
 ```

-You've made some progress, you know you want to use the modulus operator, which behaves exactly as it did in Ruby:
+You've made some progress, you know you want to use the modulus operator, which behaves exactly as it does in Ruby:

 ```javascript
 function isEven(number){